-measures taken by government in recent time are-
+measures taken by government - a Cooperative Manpower Survey in recent time are - has been undertaken by the ILO

 - (a) devaluation

 - (b) floating the Peso

 - (c) development policy shift from industry to agriculture

 - (d) measures to mop up excess liquidity.

 These are bound to affect the operation of cooperatives.